 - Process your oats into flour.
 You can do this in a food processor or blender.
 You can also leave them whole, check our recipe tips for info on this.

-- Add whole wheat flour, salt, baking powder, baking soda, and cinnamon to your food processor or blender and combine.
-Transfer dry ingredients to a large bowl.
+- Add whole wheat flour, salt, baking powder, baking soda, and cinnamon to the oats in your food processor or blender and combine together for 30 seconds or so.
+Transfer all dry ingredients to a large bowl.

-- Add bananas to the food processor or blender, and add vanilla extract, avocado oil, and honey.
+- Add bananas to the food processor or blender, and add in chia seed mixture, vanilla extract, avocado oil, and honey.
 Process until everything is combined.

 - Add your wet ingredients to your dry ingredients and stir well.
-If you're adding chocolate chips, do that now.
+If you're adding chocolate chips, fold them in now.
 Pour your batter into a lightly greased loaf pan.

 - Bake your banana bread for 40-45 minutes, or until golden brown.